Table of Contents

 - Dynamic discounting

 When a company begins doing business with a new supplier, vendor onboarding through the supplier portal begins.
-Businesses should furnish suppliers with links to simple standard instructions, webinars, and FAQs for using the vendor portal.
-Self-service vendor onboarding starts with submitting contact and terms information and creating an online W-9 (or international equivalent) tax form.
+Businesses should furnish suppliers with links to simple standard instructions, webinars, and FAQs for using the AP vendor portal.
+Self-service supplier onboarding starts with submitting contact and terms information, submitting payment information, and creating an online W-9 (or international equivalent) tax form.

 Electronic invoice submission

-Vendors in your supply chain submit invoices through the supplier portal.
+Vendors in your supply chain submit invoices through the supplier portal, email, or OCR (optical character recognition) scanning.
+OCR scanning includes data capture for header and line-item invoice information.
 Suppliers can be paid quicker by customers tempted to take early payment discounts with dynamic discounting.
 And invoices won’t disappear, delaying the receipt of payments.

 Invoice and payment inquiry forms